Devta

 The 6 Tasks - What the Agent Actually Does

 The agent doesn't do one thing.
 It handles six distinct workflows, each one designed for a specific stage of the relationship-building process.
-Four of them you trigger directly from the action page - Engage Feed, Reply to Comments, Manage Inbox, and Draft Posts.
-The other two - Generate Leads and Send DMs - unlock as follow-ups in your session history after the first two run, so the journey from public comment to private DM keeps a natural cadence rather than firing all in one session.
+Four of them you trigger directly - Engage Feed, Reply to Comments, Manage Inbox, and Draft Posts.
+The other two - Generate Leads and Send DMs - unlock as contextual follow-ups once an upstream run has finished, so the journey from public comment to private DM keeps a natural cadence rather than firing all in one session.

 1. Engage Feed